Lists of Note

 Breke that dere — break that deer

-lesche y brawne — leach
+lesche y brawne — leach1 the brawn2

 rere that goose — rear that goose